Coronavirus death toll jumps to 107 in Italy, all schools shut

 Education Minister Lucia Azzolina said schools and universities all over the country would be closed from Thursday until at least March 15.
 Only those in the northern regions most heavily affected by the epidemic have been closed so far.
 The number of cases since the outbreak surfaced 13 days ago rose to 3,089 from 2,502 on Tuesday.
 Of those who contracted the disease, about 3.5% had died, the head of the agency, Angelo Borrelli, said.

-Prime Minister Giuseppe Conte told reporters the government was preparing a decree to try to slow infections which have been rising by about 500 per day.
-"Our hospitals, despite their efficiency, risk being overwhelmed, we have a problem with intensive-care units," Conte said, adding he would outline the new measures later on Wednesday.
+The government adopted a decree to try to slow infections which have been rising by about 500 per day.
+"Our hospitals, despite their efficiency, risk being overwhelmed, we have a problem with intensive-care units," Prime Minister Giuseppe Conte said.

-A draft of the decree seen by Reuters orders "the suspension of events of any nature ... that entail the concentration of people and do not allow for a safety distance of at least one metre (yard) to be respected."
-It calls for the closure of cinemas and theatres and tells Italians not to shake hands or hug each other and to avoid "direct physical contact with all people."
+The decree orders "the suspension of events of any nature ... that entail the concentration of people and do not allow for a safety distance of at least one metre (yard) to be respected."
+It calls for the closure of cinemas and theatres and tells Italians not to shake hands or hug each other, and to avoid "direct physical contact with all people."

 It also orders all major sporting events, including top flight Serie A soccer matches, to be played in empty stadiums.
 The school closures caused jubilation among some children and mixed reactions from parents.